INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 “When we inherited these IDCs, that’s how almost all of them were, dilapidated,” Mohammed told The ICIR in an interview.

-On why the agency has failed to revive the centres to deteriorate, Mohammed, said, “We didn’t receive any kobo at this agency for IDC in terms of budgetary allocation until 2017.
+On why the agency has failed to revive the centres and allowed them to deteriorate, Mohammed, said, “We didn’t receive any kobo at this agency for IDCs in terms of budgetary allocation until 2017.
 Any improvement you see on any IDC is only from 2017 and 2018.”

-The agency, in 2017, fenced the premises of IDC Benin, Katsina, Ikorodu, Owerri and Abuja; in Zaria and did a general renovation of the 3-in-1 workshop.
-In IDC Idu, the roof was renovated.
+The agency, in 2017, fenced the premises of IDC Benin, Katsina, Ikorodu, Owerri and Abuja.
+In Zaria it did a general renovation of the 3-in-1 workshop.
+At the IDC Idu, Abuja the roof was renovated.

 In 2018, he said the agency bought complete automotive component of waste to wealth equipment in Idu, Zaria and fenced Kano, Makurdi, Jos and Abeokuta centres.